All about fair prizes

 non-perishable items are being sold off in the days after Mother's

-Day, Father's Day, Easter, Halloween or the sales, to buy
+Day, Father's Day, Easter, Halloween or Christmas, to buy

 good-quality items at discount prices.
 These can be saved for the